-In order to allow you to run this distribution on computer hosting only 768 MB of RAM, the Falkon web navigator was added since the Emmabuntüs DE 3 1.02 version.
+In order to allow you to run this distribution on computer hosting only 768 MB of RAM, we included the Falkon web navigator.

 This navigator supports all the Firefox capabilities, but has a reduced set of available extensions.

 6.4 - Office suite